Two (Lenka album)

 Two is the second studio album by Australian recording artist Lenka.
-It was released on 19 April 2011 in the United States through Epic Records and on 28 February 2011 in Singapore.
+It was released on 28 February 2011 in Singapore through Epic Records.

 The album was Lenka's second solo album after having been a member of the group Decoder Ring.
 The first single from the album, "Heart Skips a Beat", was released on 11 February 2011 to little commercial success.
 Because of this lack of success, Two failed to chart as well as its predecessor, Lenka (2008).

-Singles
+Singles and promotional singles

-"Heart Skips a Beat" was the first official single. and was released on the 11 February 2011, to little success.
-A music video was released on 17 March 2011 through Vevo.
-However, the song was well received by critics.
-The album's title track, "Two", was released as the second single from the album.
-Its music video was premiered on 30 June 2011 on YouTube.
-Like its predecessor, "Two" failed to achieve any commercial success.
-"Everything at Once" was initially released as the second promotional single from the album through iTunes.
+"Heart Skips a Beat" was the lead single of Two; it was released on the 11 February 2011.
+A music video for the song was revealed on 17 March, through Vevo.
+The album's title track, "Two", served as the second single.
+Its music video was premiered on 30 June on YouTube.
+"Roll with the Punches" was released on 8 November 2010, as the first promotional single of the album.
+"Everything at Once" was released as the second promotional single through iTunes Store.
 Lenka performed the song on Jimmy Kimmel Live! along with "Heart Skips a Beat".
-The song was used in a TV advertisement for Windows 8 in 2012, leading to its release as the third official single on 4 November 2012.
-The single was a commercial success and became Lenka's second most successful single after "The Show".
+It was used in a TV advertisement for Windows 8 in 2012, leading to its release as the third single on 4 November 2012.
+"Everything at Once" was a commercial success, being Lenka's second most successful single after her 2008 single, "The Show".

-Promotional singles

-"Roll with the Punches" was the first promotional single released from the album, on 8 November 2010.